29614

 Deep Dive

-Mariana Sadovska (Cologne) gives a concert-lecture at the GDC Summer School on the idea of knowledge transfer through culture and tradition.
+On 12 October 2023 Mariana Sadovska (Cologne) gives a concert-lecture at the gd:c annual conference on the idea of knowledge transfer through culture and tradition.
 With her research-based collection of folk songs from Ukraine, Sadovska helps preserve and transmit oral culture.
+Recording at the global dis:connect annual conference 2023.

 On 12 May 2022, the Käte Hamburger Research Centre global dis:connect was officially inaugurated.
 At the grand opening, Monica Juneja, Professor of Global Art History at the University of Heidelberg, delivered the keynote lecture entitled Awkward, unstable, creative: dis:connection as world-making.